NYSCF – Druckenmiller Fellowship Awards

 NYSCF invites applications from postdoctoral fellows at institutions within New York, New Jersey, and Connecticut for awards to support translational stem cell research.
 The main goal of this initiative is to foster research that will advance the application of stem cells for the understanding and treatment of human disease.
 Responsive translational and/or preclinical studies in stem cell research may include technology development, disease modeling, drug discovery, and/or therapeutics.

 NYSCF is eager to support candidates at all stages of the postdoctoral career.
 Applicants may only apply to one NYSCF – Druckenmiller Fellowship RFA per year, either Early or Advanced.
 The fellowship provides an annual stipend of $58,500 (plus $2,500 for computer and travel expenses).
-Fellowships will be awarded for up to 2 years with the possibility of a 3rd year of funding pending satisfactory progress.
+Fellowships will be awarded for up to 3 years pending satisfactory progress.
 The fellowship does not provide institutional overhead.